 To the neighborhood of the Casas belongs the Restaurant Casa do Rei (www.restaurantcasadorei.com).
-Voted Best Restaurant in Flores in the last seven years on TripAdvisor, it offers organic kitchen using only local products and a selection of Azorean wines – coming at local Portuguese prices.
-Fresh local products, such as juices or chutneys can also be purchased here.
+Voted Best Restaurant in Flores at least the last ten years on TripAdvisor, it offers organic kitchen using mostly local products and a selection of Azorean wines.

 A restaurant at another popular location is the Restaurante Por do Sol (+351 292552075) offering local dishes in Fajãzinha about 6 km from the Casas das Flores.

 More modern and a valid lunch option while in Santa Cruz das Flores is the Restaurante Amanhecer.
 For opening times and reservations check +351 292542111.

 Relaxing from a hike or simply treating yourself to something special, Camille Farge is the lady they say with the golden hands and a physiotherapist diploma from the Paris-Assas Institute.
 Besides different offers on body massages, she also teaches giving massages (how to position yourself, massage techniques, how to feel a muscle etc.) Please contact her for prices and availability +351 925 926 808.